scoconno/scoconno.github.io/Teaching/Examined/CT/Handout.md

 Critical thinking is systematic because it involves distinct methods or procedures.
 We'll be learning some of those methods in this course.
 It concerns evaluation because it concerns itself with assessing existing beliefs, either your own or others.
 And it concerns formulation because it helps you formulate new beliefs.
 Finally, critical thinking assesses beliefs by a particular standard, namely, by how well that belief is supported by reasons.
 This contrasts to evaluating beliefs based on, for instance, how beautiful or psychologically comforting they might be.

 Philosophy, then, is concerned with arguments.
 You will encounter arguments in two ways.
 First, you will be learning how to assess the arguments of others.
-Such arguments are normally intended to convince you to believe something.
+Such arguments are intended to convince you to believe something.
 If someone argues that, say, corporation tax should be raised, they want you, the listener, to agree with them and form the same belief.
 You need some tool to decide whether to do that; that's how learning to assess arguments helps.
 It gives you the ability to determine whether the reason someone has given for raising corporation tax supports that conclusion, and so helps you determine whether you should accept their proposal.

 Second, you will be learning how to construct your own good arguments.
 If you want me or anyone else to accept any of your beliefs, say about taxation or religion or music, you need to provide me reasons for thinking your belief is true.
 You do that by providing me good arguments for that belief.

 Since philosophy is concerned with good arguments, you need to learn what arguments are and when an argument is a good one.
 The branch of philosophy that concerns itself with these questions is called logic.
 You could dedicate your life to the study of logic, but, for our purposes, we only need a brief introduction to it.
 You will be introduced to some jargon that you need to learn.
-It will help you characterize argument as well as evaluate them.
+It will help you characterize arguments as well as evaluate them.

 This handout proceeds in four rough parts:

 1. The elements of an argument are introduced.
 2. Arguments are distinguished from non-arguments.
 3. The difference between deductive and inductive arguments is introduced.